hinton-lang/Hinton/README.md

   - Function declarations.
   - Lambda expressions.

-Visit the [Parser Folder](https://github.com/faustotnc/Hinton-Lang/tree/master/Parser) for a complete list of grammar rules.
+** Visit the [Parser Folder](https://github.com/faustotnc/Hinton-Lang/tree/master/Parser) for a complete list of grammar rules.

-Together with the `RuntimeLib` which provides a collection of built-in functions, Hinton is able to interpret full programs.
+Together with the `RuntimeLib`, which provides a collection of built-in functions, Hinton is able to interpret full programs.

-Visit the [RuntimeLib Folder](https://github.com/faustotnc/Hinton-Lang/tree/master/Parser) for a list of available built-in functions.
+** Visit the [RuntimeLib Folder](https://github.com/faustotnc/Hinton-Lang/tree/master/RuntimeLib) for a list of available built-in functions.